TimoBolkart/BFM_to_FLAME/README.md

 ## Convert from Basel Face Model (BFM) to FLAME

 This repository demonstrates
-1) how to create a [FLAME](http://flame.is.tue.mpg.de) texture model from the Basel Face Model (BFM) vertex color space, and
+1) how to create a [FLAME](http://flame.is.tue.mpg.de) texture model from the BFM vertex color space, and
 2) how to convert a BFM mesh to a FLAME mesh.

 <p align="center">